 If you don't have this, you can always claim the standard deduction for each of those years.
-You can also reduce your taxable income with exemptions for any dependents you were eligible to claim in the prior years.
+You can also reduce your tax by claiming deductions and credits for any dependents you were eligible to claim in the prior years.
 You need the names and Social Security numbers for each dependent you claim.

 Step 3: Obtain proper tax forms

 Obtain the correct forms and instructions for the specific tax year.
 Your past-due returns must be filed on the original tax forms.
 You can easily access prior year tax forms on the TurboTax website or by contacting the IRS.
 Don't make the mistake of using current year tax forms or you may end up preparing the return again.

 Step 4: Complete tax forms

 Fill out the forms you need according to the instructions for those forms.
 Since the tax law changes from year to year, it's important that you use the instructions applicable for the tax year you are filing a return for.
 Aside from the confusion it will cause, using the wrong instructions may cause you to underpay or overpay the amount of tax you actually owe.

 Make sure you make a copy of every document you send to the IRS.
 Documents are occasionally lost, and you may need a backup in case the IRS has questions or does not receive the tax return.